GOTI PTY LTD TERMS AND CONDITIONS

 -

-(b) you fail to satisfactorily complete to our compliance and onboarding processes;
+(b) you fail to satisfactorily complete our compliance and onboarding processes;

 -